-- Strategies to promote/develop literacy and numeracy skills. - Provision to support access to the curriculum and to develop independent learning. - Small group or one-to-one bespoke, targeted interventions are delivered to pupils to improve on particular key skills, primarily in Literacy and Maths. - ICT is used to reduce barriers to learning where possible. - Support and advice is sought from outside agencies to ensure any barriers to success are fully identified and responded to. - Planning, assessment and review. - Access to teaching and learning for pupils with special educational needs is monitored through the schools self-evaluation process. - Teaching resources are routinely evaluated to ensure they are accessible to all pupils. - Work with pupils, parents, carers and staff to develop and review plans based on the need of the pupil. - Differentiated curriculum and resources e.g.
+- Small group or one-to-one bespoke, targeted interventions are delivered to pupils to improve on particular key skills, primarily in Literacy and Maths. - ICT is used to reduce barriers to learning where possible. - Support and advice is sought from outside agencies to ensure any barriers to success are fully identified and responded to. - Planning, assessment and review. - Access to teaching and learning for pupils with special educational needs is monitored through the schools self-evaluation process. - Teaching resources are routinely evaluated to ensure they are accessible to all pupils. - Work with pupils, parents, carers and staff to develop and review plans based on the need of the pupil. - Differentiated curriculum and resources

-Social, Mental and Emotional health
+Social, Mental and Emotional health e.g.

-- Behavioural needs

-- Social need

-- Mental health needs

-- Emotional Health and Wellbeing

-- The school ethos values all pupils.

-- Behaviour management systems encourage pupils to make positive decisions about behavioural choices.

-- The schools behaviour policy identifies where reasonable changes can be made to minimise the need for exclusions.

-- Risk assessments are used and action is taken to increase the safety and inclusion of all pupils in all activities.

-- The school provides effective pastoral care for all pupils. - Support and advice is sought from outside agencies to support pupils, where appropriate. - Small group programmes are used to improve social skills and help them deal more effectively with stressful situations. - Outdoor learning is used to offer a different approach to the curriculum. - Information, support and signposting to other agencies is available within school for behavioural, emotional and social needs.
+- Behavioural needs - Social need - Mental health needs - Emotional Health and Wellbeing - The school ethos values all pupils. - Behaviour management systems encourage pupils to make positive decisions about behavioural choices. - The schools behaviour policy identifies where reasonable changes can be made to minimise the need for exclusions. - Risk assessments are used and action is taken to increase the safety and inclusion of all pupils in all activities. - The school provides effective pastoral care for all pupils. - Support and advice is sought from outside agencies to support pupils, where appropriate. - Small group programmes are used to improve social skills and help them deal more effectively with stressful situations.

+Outdoor learning is used to offer a different approach to the curriculum.

+Information, support and signposting to other agencies is available within school for behavioural, emotional and social needs.